spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/advanced-usage/manually-configure-hosts-and-checks.md

 title: Manually modifying hosts and checks
 ---

 All configured checks are stored in the `checks` table in the database.
-Every check is related to one host stored in the `hosts` table  The various `serer-monitor` commands manipulate those two tables:
+Every check is related to one host stored in the `hosts` table  The various `server-monitor` commands manipulate those two tables:

  - `server-monitor:add-host` adds a host in the `hosts` table and creates checks in the `check` table related to that host.
  - `server-monitor:delete-host` deletes a host and all related checks